Glusk/hackathon-2021/deployment_template/README.md

 # Host system setup

+The test is meant to be run on 1 *manager* node and 20 *worker* nodes.
+Therefore, we require the following host systems:

+- 1x 4 core CPU manager host with 32GB of memory
+- 20x 1 core CPU worker hosts with 4GB of memory

 The manager node runs HAProxy.
 In order for it to accept 1 million connections, the number of open files limit has to be increased to roughly around 2 million.
 To do so, run: